 How to Grow Ceanothus (California Lilac)

-Ceanothus (California lilac) is a beautiful shrub that will reward you with the most glorious lilac/blue/pink/white racemes of flowers in the spring and summer, depending on variety.
+Ceanothus (California lilac) is a beautiful shrub that will reward you with the most glorious lilac/blue/pink/white racemes of flowers in the spring and summer, depending on the variety.
 Ideal for a sunny, sheltered position, ceanothus are shrubs which can grow to 10 feet tall if planted in a sheltered, sunny position.